 - Sounds + lights + more: Create a mood any time with a library of soothing sounds, white noise & lights at your fingertips.
 Relax with a soft-glow reading light without the eye-straining blue hues.

-- CONTROL YOUR WAY.
-Control with soft-touch buttons, or use the free companion app for iOS (iOS 14 or higher) or Android (Marshmallow or higher).
+- Control via app or touch: Control with soft-touch buttons on the device, or use the free companion app for iOS (iOS 14 or higher) or Android (Marshmallow or higher).
 Device requires Wi-Fi and Bluetooth.

 Sure, it would be nice to spend a few extra hours in bed, but sleeping too much can throw you off balance and reduce productivity.